 Obviously, Paul was not satisfied with his Christian life.
-A sanctified dissatisfaction is the first to progress in the Christian race.
+He had a sanctified Dissatisfaction.
+A sanctified dissatisfaction (spiritual hunger) is the first step to progress in our Christian race.
 Philippians 3:12-13 Paul says,” Not that I have already attained, or am already perfected; but I press on, that I may lay hold of that for which Christ Jesus has also laid hold of me.
-13 Brethren, I do not count myself to have apprehended; but one thing I do, forgetting those things which are behind and reaching forward to those things which are ahead,” A manager called his employee and yelled at him and was pressure on Him when the employee came out the office His face looked dismal enough to wilt the flowers at the roses on secretary’s desk.
-The secretary said I hope you did get fired.
+13 Brethren, I do not count myself to have apprehended; but one thing I do, forgetting those things which are behind and reaching forward to those things which are ahead,” A manager called his employee and yelled at him and was put pressure on Him.
+When the employee came out the office His face looked dismal enough to wilt the flowers at the roses on secretary’s desk.
+The secretary said to the employee; 'I hope you did not get fired'.
 He explained everything to the secretary.
-When the secretary asked her boss, she was told this was one of the best employees at the company and was above all but the Manager saw the when He pushes and gets mad at him like that he produced even more better results.
-Many Christians are self-satisfied because they compare their running with that of other Christians, usually those who are not making progress.
-If Paul had compared himself with others, he would have been tempted to be proud and to let up a bit.
-After all there were not many Christians in his time that where experience as he was.
+When the secretary later asked her boss, she was told this was one of the best employees at the company and was above all, but the Manager saw when he pushes and get mad at him like that, he produced even more better results.
+Many Christians are self-satisfied because they compare their running with other Christians, usually those who are not making progress.
+If Paul had compared himself with others, he would have been tempted to be proud and to loosen up a bit.
+After all there were not many Christians in his time that where experienced and good enough as he was.
 He only compared himself with Christ who is our good standard for success.

 1) making ourselves better than we are, or

-2) making ourselves worse than really are.
+2) making ourselves worse than we really are.

-To many Christians are sheckle by the regrets of the past.
+To many Christians are shackled by the regrets of the past.
 They are trying to race but looking backwards.
 No wonder they fall and stumble and get in the way of other Christians.
 Some Christians best runners are being distracted by the success of the past, not failure, this is bad.
-The things which are behind mast be set aside, and the thing which are ahead must be take their place in our hearts.
+The things which are behind must be set aside, and the things which are ahead must reign in our hearts.
 It is impossible to have dissatisfaction, devotion and direction and still lose the race and the reward.

-We should do away sin and sick the holiness of God.
-Since our heavenly home in above let put God’s priorities correctly with error and compromise.
+We should do away with sin and seek the holiness of God.
+Since our heavenly home in above let us put God’s priorities correctly without error and compromise.
 Nothing is too hard for the lord?
 Let us not limit the Holy One.
 Let us be good stewards of what God have given us and entrusted us with, standing up for the truth (2 John) waiting for the Christian blessed hope.
-There is sufficient to complete the race.
+There is sufficient grace to complete the race.
 Jesus says (John 14:2-4), “In My Father’s house are many mansions; if it were not so, I would have told you.
 I go to prepare a place for you.
 And if I go and prepare a place for you, I will come again and receive you to Myself; that where I am, there you may be also.
 And where I go you know, and the way you know.”
-When we are done and have finished our race faithfully we will rejoice with our Lord soon and very soon in Heaven in Jesus Name.
+When we are done and have finished our race faithfully, we will rejoice with our Lord soon and very soon in Heaven in Jesus Name.
 Our God is able to keep us from any stumbling block.
 Jude 24-25 says, “Now to Him who is able to keep you from stumbling, And to present you faultless Before the presence of His glory with exceeding joy, To God our Savior, Who alone is wise, Be glory and majesty, Dominion and power, Both now and forever.
 Amen.”